-- Mortgage- and Asset-Backed Securities Risk (Risk-Managed Income ETF only).
+- Leverage Risk (All Funds other than Risk-Managed Income ETF).
+Each Fund obtains investment exposure in excess of its net assets by utilizing leverage and may lose more money in market conditions that are adverse to its investment objective than a fund that does not utilize leverage. - Limited Operating History Risk (Risk-Managed Income ETF only).
+The Fund is a recently organized investment company with a limited operating history.
+As a result, prospective investors have a limited track record or history on which to base their investment decision. - Market Risk (Risk-Managed Income ETF only).
+The trading prices of the securities held by Underlying Investments fluctuate in response to a variety of factors.
+These factors include events impacting the entire market or specific market segments, such as political, market and economic developments, as well as events that impact specific issuers.
+The Fund's NAV and market price, like security and commodity prices generally, may fluctuate significantly in response to these and other factors.
+Local, regional or global events such as war, including Russia's invasion of Ukraine, acts of terrorism, market volatility related to global trade policy, spread of infectious diseases or other public health issues, recessions, rising inflation, or other events could have a significant negative impact on the Fund and its investments.
+Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.
+Such events could adversely affect the prices and liquidity of the Fund's portfolio securities or other instruments and could result in disruptions in the trading markets.
+As a result, an investor could lose money over short or long periods of time. - Mortgage- and Asset-Backed Securities Risk (Risk-Managed Income ETF only).
 The Fund may invest in Underlying Investments that principally invest in mortgage- and asset-backed securities.
 Such securities are subject to credit, interest rate, prepayment, and extension risks (see "Fixed Income Securities Risk" above).
 These securities also are subject to risk of default on the underlying mortgage or asset, particularly during periods of economic downturn.
-Small movements in interest rates may quickly and significantly reduce the value of certain mortgage-backed securities. - Non-Diversification Risk (Tactical Q ETF only).
-The Fund is considered to be non-diversified, which means that it may invest more of its assets in the securities of a single issuer or a smaller number of issuers than if it were a diversified fund.
-As a result, the Fund may be more exposed to the risks associated with and developments affecting an individual issuer or a smaller number of issuers than a fund that invests more widely.
-This may increase the Fund's volatility and cause the performance of a relatively smaller number of issuers to have a greater impact on the Fund's performance.
-However, the Fund intends to satisfy the asset diversification requirements under Subchapter M of the Code for qualification as a RIC. - Options Risk (All Funds other than Risk-Managed Income ETF).
+Small movements in interest rates may quickly and significantly reduce the value of certain mortgage-backed securities. - Options Risk (All Funds other than Risk-Managed Income ETF).
 Buying and selling (writing) options are speculative activities and entail greater than ordinary investment risks.
 Options enable a Fund to purchase exposure that is significantly greater than the premium paid.
 Consequently, the value of such options can be volatile, and a small investment in options can have a large impact on the performance of a Fund.
 A Fund risks losing all or part of the cash paid (premiums) for purchasing options.
 Even a small decline in the value of a reference asset underlying call options or a small increase in the value of a reference asset underlying put options can result in the entire investment in such options being lost.
 When selling an option, a Fund will receive a premium; however, this premium may not be enough to offset a loss incurred by the Fund if the price of the underlying asset is below the strike price for a put option, or above the strike price for a call option, by an amount equal to or greater than the premium.
 A Fund's options also may fail to track the performance of their underlying reference asset, which may limit the effectiveness of the Fund's strategy.
 The potential loss from written options can exceed a Fund's initial investment in such options and could be unlimited.